Bachelor of Nursing (Honours)

 NURS 4023: Honours Thesis C

-To complete within 3 years of first enrolment.
+To complete within 2 to 3 years of first enrolment.

 Minimum Class Size